 The different options for leasing an electric car: LMD, LLD and LOA

 Switch to electric car is an important decision when looking for a new vehicle.
-Leasing is a less demanding alternative to buying.
-But there are a number of advantages and disadvantages to leasing an electric car.
+Leasing is a less binding alternative than buying.
+But there are a number of advantages and disadvantages to renting an electric car.

 There are several rental options:

-• makes it possible to change vehicles frequently to keep pace with the latest developments in electric car technology.
+- makes it possible to change vehicles frequently to keep pace with developments in the technologies available for electric cars.

-See also : Should you buy your electric car on a leased or leasing basis?
+Read also : Should you buy your electric car on a leasing or hire purchase basis?

 Take advantage of our leasing offers for electric cars

-The advantages of leasing an electric car for the self-employed
+The advantages of hiring an electric car for the self-employed

 Tax benefits

-On the other hand, you've probably already heard of the vehicle use tax (formerly known as TVS).
-With an electric car, you're exempt because you emit less than 60 g/km of CO2.
+You'll also have heard of vehicle use tax (formerly known as TVS).
+With an electric car, you're exempt because you're emitting less than 60 g/km of CO2.

-However, in 2023, this tax will be replaced by two new taxes, the annual the annual tax on CO2 emissions and the annual tax on emissions of atmospheric pollutants..
-If you own an electric vehicle, you'll be exempt from these two taxes.
+However, you should be aware that in 2023, this will be replaced by two new taxes, the annual tax on CO2 emissions and annual tax on emissions of atmospheric pollutants.
+If you own an electric vehicle, you will therefore be exempt from these two taxes.

-See also : Electric vehicles for leasing: what are the advantages for SMEs and VSEs?
+Read also : Electric leased vehicles: what are the advantages for SMEs and VSEs?

 Simplified procedures

-When you lease an electric vehicle, the advantage is that you don't have to worry about insurance or maintenance.
+When you lease an electric vehicle, this is advantageous because it simplifies the process, as you won't have to deal with any administrative formalities relating to insurance or maintenance.
 In fact, your monthly payments include :

-This also reduces your costs, as you won't have to take out no insurance or maintenance costs.
+This also reduces your costs, as you can you won't have to take out insurance or pay maintenance costs.

-The environmental bonus 2023 is a government grant of 3 000 € for professionals on the leasing or purchase of a vehicle costing less than €47,000to help them make the transition to cleaner vehicles.
+Le environmental bonus 2023 is a government grant of 3 000 € for professionals on the lease or purchase of a vehicle for less than €47,000to help them make the transition to cleaner vehicles.

-Let's take the example of a MG4 on a business leasing contract with a 48-month, 10,000 km contract, to which we add the environmental bonus:
+Let's take the example of a MG4 in professional LLD with a 48-month, 10,000 km contract, plus the environmental bonus :

 Ecological bonus for professionals = €3,000 / 48 months = €62.50

-The French government has also introduced a scheme called the conversion premium.
-This aid will reward drivers who agree to destroy their old polluting vehicle and switch to an electric or plug-in hybrid.
+The government has also introduced a scheme called the conversion premium.
+This aid will reward drivers who agree to destroy their old polluting vehicle and switch to an electric or rechargeable hybrid vehicle.
 It is possible to receive €2,500 for a legal entity.
-If you live in a ZFE (low-emission zones such as Paris, Lyon, Marseille...), the grant will be increased by €1,000for a total of €3,500.
+If you live in a EPZ (low-emission zones such as Paris, Lyon and Marseille), aid will be increased by €1,000for a total of €3,500.

 Enjoy a modern electric vehicle

-As stated above, leasing an electric car, whether as a LLD or LOA, allows you to change vehicles frequently.
+As stated above, leasing an electric car, whether as a long-term or leased vehicle, allows you to change vehicles frequently.
 So, at the end of each contract, you can opt for a new electric vehicle that has recently appeared on the market, taking advantage of new technologies.

-The disadvantages of leasing an electric car for the self-employed
+The disadvantages of hiring an electric car for the self-employed

 Limited mileage

-Your lease contract is defined by a number of months, i.e. the duration of your lease, but also by the number of kilometers you will cover each month.
-The number of kilometers can be, for example, 10,000 km, 15,000 km or even 30,000 km if you use the car frequently for travel.
+Your lease contract is defined by a number of months, i.e. the duration of your lease, but also by the number of kilometres you will cover each month.
+The number of kilometres can be, for example, 10,000 km, 15,000 km or even 30,000 km if you use the car frequently for travel.

 Cancellation fees

-You're not an owner.
-You can imagine that, when you lease an electric caryou won't have full control over it.
-As you're committed to a fixed term, you don't have the option of terminate your contract before the end without incurring additional costs.
+You're not a homeowner.
+You suspect that, by hiring an electric carHowever, you will not have full control over it.
+As you are hired for a fixed term, you do not have the possibility of terminate your contract before the end without incurring additional costs.

-Take the example of the Kia Niro EVwith a 48-month leasing contract at €490, here are the cancellation charges according to the period of your contract:
+Take the example of Kia Niro EVWith a 48-month leasing contract at €490, here are the cancellation charges according to the period of your contract:

 Repair costs

-Beware of any scratches or damage to your electric vehicle's rims, bodywork or bumper, which will incur repair costs.
-The amount of these charges will depend on the model of your electric car and your dealer.
-You can discuss this when you sign your contract with your rental company.
+Beware of any scratches or damage to the rims, bodywork or bumper of your electric vehicle, which will incur repair costs.
+The amount of these costs will depend on the model of your electric car and your dealer.
+You can discuss this when you sign your contract with your hire company.

-The advantages of buying an electric car for the liberal professions
+The advantages of buying an electric car for the self-employed

 No debt

-If you opt for a cash purchase, you won't be indebted to a third party, and you won't have to pay any interest to a lending institution such as your bank.
-If you buy an electric car on credit, the main benefit is that your monthly instalments are fixed, as with a leasing contract and your budget is under control.
+If you opt for a cash purchase, you won't be in debt to a third party and you won't have to pay any interest to a lending institution, such as your bank.
+If you buy an electric car on credit, the main benefit is that your monthly payments are fixed, as with a long-term leasing contract and your budget is under control.

 Unlimited mileage

-Unlike the LMD, LLD or LOAyou'll have no restrictions on your monthly mileage.
-This is a great advantage for self-employed professionals, as you won't have to pay any overrun charges.
+Unlike the LMD, LLD or LOAYou'll have no restrictions on your monthly mileage.
+A very interesting advantage as a self-employed professional, because you won't have any overrun charges.

 Tax benefits

-As with leasing, you'll be exempt from the two new taxes replacing the vehicle use tax (VUV).
+As with leasing, you will be exempt from the two new taxes replacing the Vehicle Use Tax (VUC).
 So you won't have to pay anything for the annual tax on CO2 emissions or the annual tax on emissions of atmospheric pollutants.

-What's more, when you buy an electric car, you'll be exempt from tax on vehicle registration unless you live in the Centre Val de Loire or Bretagne regions of France.
+What's more, when you buy an electric car, you'll be exempt from tax on vehicle registration document except if your home is in the Centre Val de Loire or Brittany regions.

-On the other hand, an electric car can be amortized up to €30,000.
-It's also possible to write off your battery entirely.
-However, you'll need to apply for a separate invoice for your car and your battery to benefit.
+Electric cars can be written off up to €30,000.
+You can also write off your battery entirely.
+However, you will need to request a separate invoice for your car and your battery in order to benefit.

 The disadvantages of buying an electric car in cash for the self-employed

-It's important to stress that these disadvantages don't apply in all cases.
-Depending on the financial situation of each professional, cash purchase may be more or less advantageous.
-So it's important to carefully assess your financial situation before making a purchasing decision.
+It is important to stress that these disadvantages do not apply in all cases.
+Depending on the financial situation of each professional, cash purchase can be more or less advantageous.
+So it's important to assess your financial situation carefully before making a decision to buy.

-Professionals can also consider other financing options such as long-term leasing (LLD), which can enable them to retain their liquidity while obtaining the use of an electric vehicle.
+Professionals can also consider other financing options such as long-term rental (LLD), which can enable them to retain their liquidity while obtaining the use of an electric vehicle.

 Affects cash flow

 Firstly, a cash purchase involves a high initial cost, so it can be difficult for self-employed professionals with high financial burdens.
-The cost of an electric car, which can be higher than that of a traditional car, can therefore represent a significant investment affecting your cash flow.
-What's more, if you want to buy an electric van, you'll have to pay in advance the 20% VAT which will be reimbursed after purchase.
+The cost of an electric car, which can be higher than that of a traditional car, can therefore represent a major investment affecting your cash flow.
+What's more, if you want to buy an electric van, you'll need to advance VAT of 20 % which will be refunded to you after purchase.

-On the other hand, self-employed professionals may need to use their savings to finance future business projects or meet unforeseen expenses.
-By paying cash for an electric car, you risk reducing your ability to meet these expenses, and may be forced to dip into your savings to finance other projects.
+On the other hand, self-employed people may need to use their savings to finance future business projects or meet unexpected expenses.
+By paying cash for an electric car, you risk reducing your ability to meet these expenses and may be forced to dip into your savings to finance other projects.

 Depreciation of your electric car

 This loss of value can be difficult to bear for professionals who have made a major investment.
-What's more, there's the risk of vehicle obsolescence, with a shorter range and less advanced technologies than the new electric cars on the market.
+In addition, there is the risk of the vehicle becoming obsolete, with a autonomy and less advanced technology than the new electric cars on the market.

 Monday to Friday